Skip navigation

 Celebrating Hispanic Heritage Month demonstrates a commitment to creating an inclusive workplace where all backgrounds are valued.
 People leaders can use this time to drive awareness, promote cross-cultural understanding and build a stronger, more connected team.

 Celebrating Hispanic Heritage Month in the workplace goes beyond simply recognizing a date on the calendar.
-It’s about creating meaningful experiences highlighting Hispanic culture and encouraging engagement across your organization.
+It’s about creating meaningful experiences that highlight Hispanic culture and encourage engagement across your organization.

 Here are five ideas to celebrate Hispanic Heritage Month at your workplace: